By Sarah Watson, forager

 - They’re essential food for bees, butterflies and other insects, so leave plenty behind.
 Here’s a useful link from the Royal Horticultural Society for insect-friendly flowers to plant if you have a garden

-- Avoid any which may have been treated with chemicals (or fertilised with untreated manure) like those grown for bouquets and gardens.
+- Avoid any which may have been treated with chemicals (or come into contact with untreated manure) like those grown for bouquets and gardens.

-- Avoid harvesting from busy roadsides where they can absorb toxins.
+- Avoid harvesting from busy roadsides where they can absorb poisonous heavy metals or places domestic animals have been.

 - Be aware they can trigger allergic reactions, especially for those with hayfever, asthma or severe allergies.